dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 To find PCB footprints to match the package type attributes of your Schematic symbols, EasyEDA will search the available PCB libraries.

-EasyEDA will search your own PCB Libs on the **My Parts** section first.
+EasyEDA will search your own PCB Libs from the **My Parts** section first.
 If it doesn’t find a matching footprint there then it will search in the System PCB Libs.

 So, for example, if your symbol calls up a “**TO220**” package, you have a **TO220**  package in your My Parts section and there is a “**TO220**” package in the system PCB Libs, then EasyEDA will use the  “**TO220**” package in your My Parts and ignore the system PCB Lib.

 ### Verify Packages and Build PCB

-After clicking the **Convert project to PCB** button, if the project existing errors the following dialog will open:
+After clicking the **Convert project to PCB** button, if the project has errors the following dialog will open:

 ![](images/077_Schematic_VerifyThePackages.png)